 Rapporteur's comment: based on the input proposals there is no clear consensus on this issue in RAN2, therefore RAN2 should wait for the answer from SA2.

-Proposal 2: Wait for SA2 reply LS on the issue whether a common list of GINs used for onboarding and SNPN access using external credentials.
+[Easy] Proposal 2: Wait for SA2 reply LS on the issue whether a common list of GINs used for onboarding and SNPN access using external credentials.

-3.3 Structure of the new SIB for GINs
+2.3 Structure of the new SIB for GINs